Health Claims Specialist: Job Description & Requirements

 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of medical records and health information technicians, including health claims specialists, is expected to grow by 21% between 2010 and 2020.
-The BLS also reported the median annual salary earned by such specialists as $34,160 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of medical records and health information technicians, including health claims specialists, is expected to grow by 22% between 2012 and 2022.
+The BLS also reported the median annual salary earned by such specialists as $34,970 in May 2013.

 Related to Health Claims Specialist: Job Description & Requirements